OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ![Dialog that alerts the user that the add-in is unavailable and gives the user the option to send the item now or later.](../images/outlook-soft-block-promptUser-unavailable.png)

 If the `Block` option is used, the user can't send the item until the add-in becomes available.
+(The `Block` option is not supported if the add-in uses a Teams manifest (preview).)

 ![Dialog that alerts the user that the add-in is unavailable.
 The user can only send the item when the add-in is available again.](../images/outlook-hard-block-unavailable.png)